Tomato Soup (1 Serving (244g)) and White Rice (1 Cup, Cooked)

 Add Vinegar

-Incorporate a splash of vinegar, such as apple cider or balsamic, into your meal.
-Vinegar has properties that may help with blood sugar control.
+Use a splash of vinegar, like apple cider or balsamic, in your soup to help moderate blood sugar response.

 metabolic